imgal-org/imgal/imgal_python/README.md

 ### `imgal` from source

 To build the `imgal` Python bindings, use the `maturin` build tool.
-If you're using `uv` you can do the following in the `imgal_python` crate directory:
+If you're using `uv` you can do the following in the `imgal_python` crate directory, to build the Python bindings:

 ```bash
 $ cd imgal_python
 $ uv run maturin develop --release
 ```

-This will create a `.venv` in the local directory, compile `imgal` and `imgal_python` and install the bindings in the venv.
+This will create a `.venv` in the local directory, compile the `imgal` Rust library and the `imgal_python` PyO3 bindings and install the bindings in the venv.

 Alternatively if you're using `conda` or `mamba` you can do the following: